marco-souza/code-review-checker/README.md

 # Tamper code-review-checker

-This is a Tampermonkey script which gives your a code review checklist for your pull requests.
+Tampermonkey script which gives you a code review checklist for your pull requests.

 Features
 - check items you already review